 Assistant Professor, Marketing

-Dr. Beninger has taught marketing since 2013, including at Simon Fraser University (Canada) and Nyenrode Business University (the Netherlands), at both the undergraduate and graduate level.
-She has also given lectures for the MBA class at the University of Mandalay (Myanmar), as well as other invited talks, such as those hosted by the University of Twente (the Netherlands) and the University of Sheffield (United Kingdom).
-She received a faculty award for her outstanding teaching at Simon Fraser University in 2015.
-At IE Business School, Dr. Beninger has taught Marketing Fundamentals and Consumer Behavior.
+At IE Business School, Dr. Beninger has taught Marketing Fundamentals and Consumer Behaviour, and will be teaching Readings in Marketing at the doctoral level.
+Prior to this, Dr. Beninger has taught marketing since 2013, including at Simon Fraser University (Canada) and Nyenrode Business University (the Netherlands), at both the undergraduate and graduate level.
+In addition, she has given invited lectures to the MBA class at the University of Mandalay (Myanmar) and BBA classes at the Middle East Technical University (Turkey) and National University of Ireland, Galway (Ireland), as well as other invited talks, such as those hosted by the University of Sheffield (United Kingdom) and the University of Twente (the Netherlands), including as a keynote speaker.
+She received a faculty award for her outstanding teaching at Simon Fraser University and has received acknowledgment for her excellent teaching at IE Business School.

 Prior to her academic career, Dr. Beninger worked professionally in marketing and management, including as a Sustainability Consultant and International Marketing Manager, and has lived in multiple countries.
-She brings this practical and international experience into the classroom.
+She brings this practical and international experience into the classroom and her research.

 • Ph.D. in Marketing, Beedie School of Business, Simon Fraser University, Canada

 • Executive Certificate in Marketing and Management, Kellogg School of Management, USA

 • B.B.A. in International Business, Simon Fraser University, Canada